 The roadmap for Eclipse Commission Management remains fluid but we feel the key for clients is to provide software that allows them to both aggregate and manage consumed research from multiple sources but tie that with their own ‘interpretation’ of a broker vote so that each piece of research (and the provider) can be both monetized and evaluated.
 One of the many advantages of the cloud is adjustments are easy to implement.
 We are flexible enough to shape the direction of the product in a manner that addresses what works and what doesn’t.
 This, of course, means we are working closely with our end users and developing the product based on evolving feedback and requirements.

-To stay up to date on Eze Software developments, subscribe to this blog using the form at the top of the page, or follow us on Twitter and LinkedIn.
+To stay up to date on Eze Software developments, subscribe to our blog.

 Nick Pomeroy is Product Manager for SS&C Eze, responsible for strategy and design within the trading and commission management product lines of Eze Eclipse, SS&C Eze’s SaaS cloud solution.
 He is responsible for managing the strategic road-map and day-to-day planning for the Eze Commissions development team whilst also Manager for an Eze Eclipse development team, focusing on Trading and Execution processes and workflows.
 Nick has been with SS&C Eze for over seven years, where he has held positions across the range Eze Investment Suite applications.